ghoomfrog/kid/README.md

 2130706433 ~> !doSomethingWith ##
 ```

-A special case of addresses is `0` and `0 0` which don't do anything with data.
+A special case of addresses is `0` which don't do anything with data.

 ## Modules